Russia barred from 2018 Olympic Winter Games over doping

 The decision, announced just several months before the games kick off in PyeongChang, was based on the findings of the two commissions led by IOC member Denis Oswald and the former president of Switzerland, Samuel Schmid.

 The panel led by Oswald is prosecuting Russian athletes who are suspected of doping violations in Sochi.
-The second IOC panel, chaired by Schmid, is studying whether Russian state agencies — including the sports ministry and FSB security service — were involved in the doping program.
+The panel chaired by Schmid is studying whether Russian state agencies — including the sports ministry and FSB security service — were involved in the doping program.

 Russia has repeatedly denied that a state-sponsored doping program ever existed.